For the first time, 10by10 takes a pre-season look at the NIHL2 league in the South.

 Starting a new team is never easy but Guildford have put their best skate forward, announcing former Flames forward Andy Hemmings as player-coach.
 Since then the signings have come quickly, with the Phoenix squad now including 23 players in addition to Hemmings.
 The coach is joined by former Flames teammate Scott Greenfield, who joins the team from Solent Devils.
 At 25 years of age, Greenfield is senior to all the other players announced so far, again excluding Hemmings.

 Sam Calder, a 6’2” goalkeeper, was an early signing for Guildford, who have since then added another netminder in Jake Stoodley.
-A fair few of Guildford’s players are current or former Guildford Junior players, including former Guildford u18 captain Oliver Dennis, defenseman Joe Stephenson of the u20s and blue-liner Monty Gailer, who returns to Guildford after three years with Solent.
+A fair few of Guildford’s players are current or former Guildford Junior players, including former Guildford u18 captain Oliver Denis, defenseman Joe Stephenson of the u20s and blue-liner Monty Gailer, who returns to Guildford after three years with Solent.
 A few other players arrive from Solent, including Luke Tull and Malik Adeniran-Adams.
 The Phoenix have also purloined d-man Henry Aiken from Lee Valley Lions, while signing Nick Minhinnick from Haringey, Michael Krogh from Bracknell Hornets and Harry Hatfield, who has been icing with Slough Jets and Army for the last two seasons.

 Bailey Wootton will add his South 1 experience to the squad after spending two years with Invicta Dynamos, during which time he made one appearance in the EPIHL while on loan to Manchester Phoenix.
 Joshua Abbott will be expected to provide goals for Guildford after notching 27 goals and an equal number of assists last season with Haringey.